Baltoli/project-docs/notes/writeups/model_checking.md

 Need to come up with a proper definition of the sequence matching algorithm - if I can do that then the checker will work I think.

+## Non-Greedy Model Checking

+The greediness of the current algorithm is causing some problems.
+In short, the sequence checker consumes as many repetitions of an event as it can---this is a problem if a subsequent event needs to consume one as well.

+It's very easy to produce example TESLA code that demonstrates the ability of runtime instrumentation to deal with this kind of thing, but the model checking algorithm needs to be extended to deal with it properly somehow.

+Return value disambiguation won't work - the events can be completely identical and still show the same problem.